qilingframework/rtfd.io/docs/register.md

 ### Save/Restore current arch register

 - 2 options to save all the current running state register
+- context_save and context_restore is interface to uc_context_save and uc_context_register.
+It save more register compare to ql.reg.save/restore

 ```python
 all_registers = ql.reg.save